m-ld/m-ld-website/src/topics/live-and-sharable.md

 1. The 'truth' is the local data exposed to the app by **m-ld**.
-1. The data is automatically distributed by **m-ld** with the guarantee that all instances will converge on the same 'truth'.
+1. The data is automatically distributed by **m-ld** with the guarantee that all its instances will converge on the same 'truth'.
 1. We use an open standard for encoding data with its meaning, and communicating changes to it.